junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 There are many ways to interest and involve people in working together to meet their common needs.
 Here are a few ideas:

 1. A village health committee.
-A group of able, interested persons can be chosen by the village to help plan and lead activities relating to the well-being of the community—for example, digging garbage pits or latrines.
+A group of able, interested persons can be chosen by the village to help plan and lead activities relating to the well-being of the community, for example, digging garbage pits or latrines.
 The health worker can and should share much of his responsibility with other persons.

 2. Group discussions.
 Mothers, fathers, schoolchildren, young people, folk healers, or other groups can discuss needs and problems that affect health.
 Their chief purpose can be to help people share ideas and build on what they already know.